rust-lang/rust/doc/adding_lints.md

 Clippy uses UI tests for testing.
 UI tests check that the output of Clippy is exactly as expected.
 Each test is just a plain Rust file that contains the code we want to check.
 The output of Clippy is compared against a `.stderr` file.
+Note that you don't have to create this file yourself, we'll get to generating the `.stderr` files further down.

 Let's create the test file at `tests/ui/foo_functions.rs`.
 It doesn't really matter what the file is called, but it's a good convention to name it after the